ArcanaFramework/arcana/docs/source/data_model.rst

 .. note::

-    Data stores that don't require any parameters such as :class:`.FileSystem` and :class:`.Bids` don't need to be configured and can be accessed via their aliases, ``file`` and ``bids`` when defining a dataset.
+    Data stores that don't require any parameters such as :class:`.SimpleStore` and :class:`.Bids` don't need to be configured and can be accessed via their aliases, ``file`` and ``bids`` when defining a dataset.